"Stealing" Carol Ann Duffy

 "Stealing"

-1. Put your image into your class notebook (add a tab 'Carol Ann Duffy Poetry' if you do not already have that tab).
+1. Put your image into your English class notebook in Teams (add a tab 'Carol Ann Duffy Poetry').

 2. Add to the image quotes, the techniques seen in those quotes and how these quotes support your visual of the poetic persona.